TedgeMC/.github/profile/README.md

   </tr>
 </table>
 <br/><br/><br>
-Why do I not like the fact that Fabric uses AI?<br/>
+**Why do I not like the fact that Fabric uses AI?**<br/><br/>
 Because there are multiple issues in Fabric, like the large disk space usage*, which AI will probably make even worse.<br/>
+Look at the third screenshot.
+Why does building Fabric API take hours lmfao?
+Sure, there's probably reasons for it...<br/>
+and there's also ways to reduce that time.
+Not sure what causes it in Fabric API, but none of my software builds that long.
 <h6>* true, (Neo)Forge is enormously worse at it.</h6>
 <br/><br/>
 Of course not all Fabric maintainers use AI.
 Most probably aren't.